Middle East Airspace Disruptions Affect Australian Flights

 ATIA Offers Guidance for Impacted Travellers

 The disruptions have led to cancellations, delays, and rerouting of flights for airlines, including Emirates, Etihad Airways, and Qatar Airways.
 Dean Long, CEO of ATIA, explained that the impact is wider than many anticipate, affecting European carriers and others passing through Gulf airspace.
-He urged travellers to refrain from canceling plans without professional advice.
+He urged travellers to refrain from cancelling plans without professional advice.

 Advice for Affected Passengers

 ATIA members are actively assisting affected travellers by managing rebookings and providing guidance.
-Long emphasized that only those travelling within the next 48 hours should contact their agents immediately, allowing others in urgent need to receive support.
+Long emphasised that only those travelling within the next 48 hours should contact their agents immediately, allowing others in urgent need to receive support.

 To further assist passengers, ATIA has set up a dedicated hotline to provide real-time updates and advice.
 Travellers are encouraged to stay informed through official channels and avoid relying solely on social media for information.
 The association also highlights the need for passengers to maintain flexibility in their travel plans and consider alternative routes where possible.

 In addition, the ATIA is in talks with international counterparts to facilitate a coordinated response to the ongoing situation.
-The aim is to ensure that airlines and passengers are kept informed of developments to minimize the impact of the disruptions.
+The aim is to ensure that airlines and passengers are kept informed of developments to minimise the impact of the disruptions.
 Travellers are advised to remain patient and understanding as airlines work to resolve the scheduling challenges posed by the airspace restrictions.

 Source: newshub.medianet.com.au